brmson/yodaqa/doc/HIGHLEVEL.md

 ## Primary Search

+This phase performs searches in a variety of data sources based on the question featuresets, creating a new Search view in the **QuestionCAS** that contains results of the searches, just in the form of handles, not retrieved passages or documents.

+In the next phase (result generator), these handles are converted to separate CASes.
+We split it to two phases so that we can do deduplication of results obtained via various search strategies.

+However, in some cases even the actual search might be done in the result generator, e.g. for relations stored in structured sources, just like in some cases, we actually may store even Passage or actual CandidateAnswer featuresets (see below) in the Search view - when the search yields very specific short results, e.g. simply document titles.
+In other words, the Primary Search / Result Generator split is kind of flexible, not set in stone.

+## Result Generator
-This phase is represented by a set of CAS multipliers that take a populated **QuestionCAS** on input and produce a bunch of **SearchResultCAS** on output.

-The sofa of the SearchResultCAS is a retrieved document or passage that is fetched by a corpus search based on the question featuresets.
+This phase is represented by a set of CAS multipliers that take a populated **QuestionCAS** on input including search handles and produce a bunch of **SearchResultCAS** on output.
+The sofa of the SearchResultCAS is a retrieved document or passage.
 It also contains a copy of the QuestionCAS featuresets in a Question view, and a few extra info like a match degree rank.

-Typically, one would have a separate Primary Search AE for each engine (Solr, Indri, ...) and instantiated separately for each data source.
+Typically, one would have a separate Result Generator AE for each engine (Solr, Indri, ...) and instantiated separately for each data source.

-We may want to split this phase to a separate search and retrieval phases, but it's not clear what the advantage would be yet.

 ## Result Analysis